VWCE Review 2026 — Should You Buy? 0.22% TER vs IWDA, CSPX

 Should I time my VWCE purchases?

 No. Time in market beats timing the market.
-Research shows that dollar-cost averaging (regular monthly purchases regardless of price) outperforms attempting to time purchases in 90% of historical periods.
+Research shows that dollar-cost averaging (regular monthly purchases regardless of price) outperforms attempting to time purchases in roughly 2 out of 3 historical periods.
 Set up automatic monthly investments and ignore daily price movements.

 How much should I invest in VWCE?